ChrisK-0/imeline_ajalugu/README.md

 Made constants.js to hold constants, that more than 1 JS file requires.
 Could not implemenet this small feature into main.js, because you can't import code from a file that imports code from the same file.
 Webpack module system is quite interesting.
 Also re-named some variables from var to const.

+## Day 15

+### Fixed newly occuring issues with let/const

+Some lines in JS files were causing issues when changing from var to const, but this issue has been fixed.
+Also worked on my Visual Studio Code to allow the use of NPM commands, to fasten page function control.
+Previously I needed to run the command "npm run build" to sync my JS modules into bundle.js from the windows CMD.